afshinamighi/Courses/basecamp/week03/inf-bc-w03-python.md

 **Note:** Exercises of this learning path can be done using:

+- **Tutorial**: A short tutorial about this week can be found [here](./bc-w03-python-tutorial.md).
-1. Online Python Editor **OPyEditor**: The final program should be stored in local machine.
+- Online Python Editor **OPyEditor**: The final program should be stored in local machine.
-2. Local Python Package: Using **BRef-01: Appendix B** Python can be installed in your local machine.
+- Local Python Package: Using **BRef-01: Appendix B** Python can be installed in your local machine.

 ## Materials: